frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 > *"In this project, I was responsible for building a Customer Data Platform from scratch on AWS.
 The marketing team had customer data scattered across 8 different systems — CRM, website analytics, mobile app events, ad platforms like Google Ads and Meta, and even call center logs.
 Nobody had a unified view of the customer.*
 >
-> *I started by extracting data from Supermetrics and the different ad platform APIs using Lambda functions triggered by EventBridge on a schedule.
+> *Unlike GCP which has BigQuery Data Transfers as a native service, AWS doesn't have a direct equivalent for marketing data sources.
+So for extracting data from Supermetrics and ad platform APIs, I used **Fivetran** (a third-party ELT tool) that connects to 150+ sources and loads data directly into S3 and Redshift.
+Alternatively, for some sources I used **AWS AppFlow** for SaaS integrations like Salesforce and Google Analytics, and **Lambda functions** triggered by EventBridge for custom API extractions where Fivetran/AppFlow didn't have connectors.
 For real-time events from the website and mobile app, I set up Kinesis Data Streams to capture everything as it happened, and configured Kinesis Firehose to automatically deliver the data to S3 in Parquet format.
 Then I used AWS Glue with Spark to process the data and perform identity resolution — basically matching users across systems using email, phone numbers, and device IDs.*
 >
 > *All the processed data landed in S3 organized as a data lake with Bronze, Silver, and Gold layers — raw data in Bronze, cleaned data in Silver, and business-ready aggregations in Gold.
 For the warehouse layer, I used Redshift Serverless which I partitioned by date and used distribution keys on customer_id for optimal query performance.
 I also set up Redshift Spectrum to query the S3 data lake directly without moving data around.*
 >